dsw7/WarrenLabLaserSoftware/README.md

        an experiment** or perhaps to abort an experiment if parameters were incorrectly chosen.
 **Q.** Exports signal averaged data as .csv to a directory of choosing.
 **R.** The results pane displaying the oscilloscope output.
+---
 ### Example for Laser Options parameters

-Here the program will take 25 blank reads and then 25 experimental reads.
-This will then be repeated 3 times with a delay of 2 seconds between each group.
+Note that the "user" has indicated they wish to collect 3 groups of 25 shots and have inputted a delay time of 2 seconds.
+What does this mean?
+An oscilloscope reading the output of the PMT will first collect 25 reads with a shutter blocking the Nd:YAG laser from striking the sample cuvette.
+This is the blank read.
+The shutter will then open and the Nd:YAG laser will reach (and excite) the sample 25 times.
+The sample will emit light which will be picked up by the PMT/oscilloscope.
+The blank data will then be subtracted from the experimental data to yield corrected data.
+Corrected data will then be signal averaged.
+Recall that the user specified 3 groups of shots.
+The aforementioned sequence of events will now be repeated three times, with a delay of 2 seconds between each group.
+The figure below very nicely depicts this sequence of events:

 ![](https://github.com/dsw7/WarrenLabLaserSoftware/blob/master/groups_shots_pause.png)